We've created a handy step-by-step bottle feeding guide to help you get started.

 If your baby likes a warm bottle, use the inside of your wrist to test a few drops.
 If it’s a comfortable temperature, you’re good to go!

 While lots of babies like their feeds at body temperature, it's worth noting that not all babies need their milk to be warm.
 You can try them with cool milk first to see if they'll take it.
 This may make things easier when you're out and about!

 Make sure you’re both sitting comfortably

 Little ones who're bottle fed lying down can take too much milk too quickly, so it’s important to sit with them in a semi-upright position close to you.
 Supporting their head is really important and means that they can swallow and breathe comfortably.

 Remember, never leave your baby alone to feed with a propped-up bottle as they may choke on the milk.

-Eye and skin-to-skin contact
+Eye and skin-to-skin contact for both parents

 Bottle time might be the calmest part of your day with your little one, so soak it up.
 Make sure that you can see your baby's face and reassure them by looking into their eyes.